aweirdnerd/DIscovery-Manual/User-manual.md

- Discovery Module User Manual for Pilot
+ LSHTM Profiles and Discovery Module

 # Guidance

-## overview
+## Overview

-The School's Web profiles system will shortly be be changing to a new system for editing and supplying data, and a new expanded profiles portal, the Elements Discover module
+The School's Web profiles system will shortly be be changing to a new system for editing and supplying data, and a new expanded profiles portal, the Elements Discovery module

 ### Gateway v Discovery